Azza-arch/ziq-portfolio/readme.md

-Here’s a professional and visually appealing README for your online portfolio:

----

 # 🌐 Syed Muhammad Haziq Portfolio

 Welcome to my personal portfolio website! 🎉 Explore my journey, skills, projects, and experiences in full-stack web development.
 Built with passion and precision, this portfolio reflects my commitment to innovation and creating meaningful digital experiences.